Cape Town pays tribute to Tata Madiba

 Join burly bikers in brightening up the holidays for children across the country

-The Cape Town run – the bikers depart from the Ottery Hypermarket and trek to Maynardville – makes for a spectacular show, and the general public are encouraged to watch the procession from safe vantage points; for safety reasons vehicles of viewers are prohibited from parking along the island of the M5.
+The Cape Town leg of the run – bikers depart from both Makro in Ottery and GrandWest Casino at 10:30am and carry the toys to Maynardville Park in Wynberg – makes for a spectacular show, and the general public are encouraged to watch the procession from safe vantage points; for safety reasons, viewers are prohibited from parking vehicles along the island of the M5.

-The six-hour event at the Maynardville end point, which starts at 10am, is open to the public (with the entrance fee of a toy) and has become a well-attended calendar highlight complete with beer-gardens, food stalls, motorcycle-related merchandise and loads of giveaways throughout the day.
-With three bands - Tuxedo, the Blues Broers and Slowbone - a magician and comedic Cape Town royalty Kurt Schoonraad as live entertainment, the day is bound to be a jol in the park.
+The event at the Maynardville end point (gates are open from 10am) is open to the public (with the entrance fee of at least one toy) and has become a well-attended calendar highlight complete with a beer garden, food stalls, motorcycle-related merchandise and loads of giveaways throughout the day.
+With three bands – Tuxedo, the Blues Broers and Rock O’Clock – and stalwart Cape Town comedian Kurt Schoonraad as live entertainment, the day is bound to be a jol in the park.

-Every year, the Toy Run collects tons of soft toys suitable for young children; however, there is a growing need for gifts for the older children.
-Here are a few suggested gifts suitable for teenagers.
+Every year, the Toy Run collects tons of soft toys suitable for young children; however, there is a growing need for gifts for older kids.
+Here are a few suggested gifts that are appropriate for teenagers.

 - Costume jewellery

 - Please be advised, no toy guns of any kind will be distributed

 Rules for the 2013 Cape Town Toy Run